 City Central Park

 Walker, another GR suburb, is the site of City Central Park, a popular picnic spot for active families.
 In addition to a pavilion with six picnic tables, the park offers four ball diamonds, eight soccer fields, two basketball courts, two playgrounds, two sand volleyball courts, three tennis courts, an in-line hockey rink, fishing pond and walking trails.
+The pavilion, ball fields, inline rink, soccer field or volleyball courts can be reserved here.

 City Central Park is 15 minutes from downtown GR.